MautikPatel/Healthcare-Executive-Analytics-Dashboard/README.md

 ---

-## 📄 License
+## 📜 License
 This project is licensed under the MIT License.
+See the LICENSE file for details.

+Disclaimer

+This repository is intended for educational and portfolio purposes.
+The healthcare dataset included in this project is a sample dataset and does not contain real patient information or protected health information (PHI).
+Any resemblance to actual persons, organizations, or medical records is purely coincidental.